 {% endif %}

-This approach enables a template to intelligently load different statistical logic based on context, greatly enhancing flexibility.
+This way enables a template to intelligently load different statistical logic according to the context, greatly enhancing flexibility.

 Summary

-In summary, Anqi CMS indeed supports inserting different statistical code snippets into different templates.
-Whether it's by rewriting the entire page template, utilizing the isolation of the multi-site feature, or through the combination of backend custom parameters with template tags, even the use of conditional logic within the template, Anqi CMS provides operators with ample tools and freedom to achieve fine-grained tracking of website traffic and user behavior.
+In summary, AnQi CMS indeed supports inserting different statistical code snippets into different templates.
+Whether by rewriting the entire page template, using the isolation of the multi-site function, or combining custom parameters with template tags through the backend, even applying conditional logic within the template, AnQi CMS provides operators with ample tools and flexibility to achieve precise tracking of website traffic and user behavior.